enterstudio/conversant-ios-sdk/README.md

 The Greystripe SDK for iOS provides a simple way to monetize your game or application via fullscreen interstitial and banner ads in your iOS app.

-To learn more about the SDK, documentation and how to integrate it into your app, please visit Support site [http://support.greystripe.com](http://support.greystripe.com)
+To learn more about the SDK, documentation and how to integrate it into your app, please visit our Support site [http://support.greystripe.com](http://support.greystripe.com)

 TRY IT OUT